kyzinatra/kyzinatra/README.md

 🔭 I love to travel, ski, and meet new people.
 Talking about coding and sharing what I know is something I really enjoy.

-👯 I'm with Yandex right now, but always on the lookout for cool new projects to tackle.
+👯 On the lookout for cool new projects to tackle.

 💬 Got any questions or just want to chat?
 Feel free to reach out.
 I'm all ears! ^_^